woocart/localizations/UK/products-jewelry.md

 Price: 195

 Find yourself a lucky charm with this pair of dazzling Ascot Diamond Essentials Sterling Silver Horseshoe earrings.
 Elegantly crafted in sterling silver and complemented with glistening pavé diamonds, these earrings are perfect for everyday wear.
-Live and relive the glamorous experience of race day events with a jewelry keepsake that will last for years to come.
+Live and relive the glamorous experience of race day events with a jewellery keepsake that will last for years to come.

 - Material: Sterling Silver
 - Gemstone: Diamond